 - 1 cup warm water

-- In a bowl work the masa harina together with the water until it becomes a cohesive dough.
+In a bowl work the masa harina together with the water, 3 tablespoons softened butter and the salt until it becomes a cohesive dough.
 Don’t overwork it.
 With wet hands, divide the dough into 12 balls and place 2 pieces of plastic wrap on each, top and bottom.
 Flatten each tortilla in a tortilla press or with a rolling pin, heavy pie pan, or skillet.